ClusterHQ/flocker/docs/introduction/flocker-plugin.rst

 Get Started with the Flocker Plugin for Docker
 ==============================================

-Before you can install the plugin, you'll need to complete the :ref:`full-installation` instructions.
+Before you install the plugin, you'll need to :ref:`install the Flocker node services<installing-flocker-node>`.

 For instructions specific to installing the plugin, see :ref:`install-docker-plugin`.